 11. Invest In Automatic Backups

-The worst-case scenario of a website hack is losing everything because you failed to back up your website.
+The worst situation of a hacked website is losing everything just because you failed to back up your website.
 The easiest approach to secure a site is to keep a current backup on hand at all times.

 While every data breach is frightening, recovering from one is a lot easier when you have a recent backup.
-You must develop a practice of manually backing up your website on a daily or monthly basis.
-However, if there’s even a remote risk that you’ll forget, invest in automated backups.
+You must develop a practice of backing up your website manually on a regular basis.
+However, if there’s even a remote risk that you’ll forget, set up automated backups.
 It’s a low-cost solution and you won’t have to worry ever again.